jesus-cruz/activeOrNot/README.md

-Donwload the python script and save wherever you want, then add a new startup application called activeOrNot or the name you want and add the command "python path/to/script/brightAndBlockIndicatorScript.py &"
+Donwload the python script and save wherever you want, then add a new startup application called activeOrNot or the name you want and add the command "python path/to/script/brightAndBlockIndicatorScript.py &" Finally edit the line #11 in the file activeOrNot.py with the path to the icon, which will be in the same folder as the script.